Emvlt/pytorch_iterative_reconstruction/README.md

 It relies on grid sampling to make the rotation a differentiable operation, and then by minimising a loss function in the projection space.

+To try it, run "python test.py" from the command line